alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

 configuring the generic timer, refer to 'AArch64 Programmer's Guides - Generic Timer' section 3.3 & 3.4.

-Start debugging and enter the interrupt handler, where you can see that the INTID is 27, which is as expected:
+start debugging and enter the interrupt handler, where you can see that the INTID is 27, which is as expected:

 ![image](../assets/2024.08/s22.png)